Improved Dark Photon Sensitivity from the Dark SRF Experiment

-The next-generation Dark SRF is being engineered for operation in a dilution refrigerator (DR) and will benefit from several improvements, in addition to the refined microphonics analysis of Ref.\cite{cui2025}.
+The next-generation Dark SRF is being engineered for operation in a dilution refrigerator (DR) and will benefit from several improvements, in addition to the refined microphonics analysis.
 For compatibility with the DR, the cavity volume has been reduced and the frequency increased to $2.6\ \text{GHz}$.
 Additional improvements include a compact piezo-only tuning system~\cite{contreras-martinez:srf2023-wepwb133_tuner} for the emitter and a rigidly mounted receiver cavity.
 A proportional–integral control loop~\cite{contreras-martinez:srf2023-wepwb109_PILoop} stabilizes the emitter frequency to $0.1\ \text{Hz/hr}$ in liquid helium, with the receiver drifting at $1.7\ \text{Hz/hr}$.
 Microphonics in liquid helium show RMS levels of $2.6\ \text{Hz}$ (emitter) and $2.1\ \text{Hz}$ (receiver).
 The analysis in Ref.~\cite{contreras-martinez:srf2023-wepwb109_PILoop} indicates an optimal run integration time of $\approx 200\ \text{s}$ for maintaining peak sensitivity.
 Crosstalk mitigation now permits $15\ \text{MV/m}$ excitation with leakage below the $2\ \text{K}$ thermal background.
 These upgrades, validated in liquid helium for rapid iteration, will require adaptation to the DR’s vibrational environment, where drift, microphonics, and emitter’s power dissipation will require characterization in situ.
 In the $\text{mK}$ regime, incorporating a Josephson parametric amplifier would further improve the SNR and the experiment’s ultimate sensitivity.

-\acknowledgments This work is funded by the U.S. Department of Energy (DOE), Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract number DE-AC02-07CH11359.
+\acknowledgments This work was supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS), under Contract No. 89243024CSC000002.
+Fermilab is operated by Fermi Forward Discovery Group, LLC under Contract No. 89243024CSC000002 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
 S.K. and Z.L. are supported in part by the DOE grant DE-SC0011842 and a Sloan Research Fellowship from the Alfred P. Sloan Foundation at the University of Minnesota.
 A.H. is supported by NSF grant PHY-2210361 and the Maryland Center for Fundamental Physics.
-This manuscript has been authored by FermiForward Discovery Group, LLC under Contract No. 89243024CSC000002 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
+The data for the final sensitivity curve in the figure is made publicly available through Github~\cite{github} under CC-BY-NC-SA.